TZstatsADS/Spring2020-Project1-qinz-cu/doc/images/README.md

 ### Images folder

-The images directory contains the images used for report.
+The images directory contains the figures used for report.
 Please download all of the figures to reproduce the report.